open-xchange/appsuite-middleware/documentation/components/mail_authenticity/mail_authenticity.md

 There are four statuses in total:

  - `pass`: The e-mail has passed the authenticity validation (The green case)
- - `fail`: The e-mail has failed the authenicity validation (The red case)
+ - `fail`: The e-mail has failed the authenticity validation (The red case)
- - `neutral`: One or more authenicity mechanisms failed, or the authserv-id is malformed or not existent (The yellow case)
+ - `neutral`: One or more authenticity mechanisms failed, or the authserv-id is malformed or not existent (The yellow case)
  - `not-analyzed`: The e-mail was not analysed either due to an error, or due to the configured `threshold` date

-If the feature is not enabled (either globally or via config cascade for the user), then the `authenticity` field should not be present in the `mail?action=get` response and the corresponding column (if requested) in `mail?action=all` should be `null`.
+If the feature is not enabled (either globally or via config-cascade for the user), then the `authenticity` field should not be present in the `mail?action=get` response and the corresponding column (if requested) in `mail?action=all` should be `null`.

 If the feature is enabled but an e-mail is not applicable for mail authenticity checks, then the result should be `not-analyzed`, otherwise the result should be based on the analysis of the `Authentication-Results` headers.